chanced/caps/README.md

     }
 ```

 You can update `caps.DefaultConverter`.
-Just be aware that the module was not
-built with thread-safety in mind so you should set it before you make any
+You should set it before you make any
 conversions.
-Otherwise, you'll need guard your usage of the library accordingly.
+Otherwise, you'll need guard your usage of the library accordingly
+(e.g. a mutex).

 ```go
 package main